Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 ## Overview

 The primary objective of this study was to integrate available genotypic and phenotypic data of *E. coli* to map genetic variations to known antimicrobial resistance (AMR) phenotypes.
-We first identified an *E. coli* population for which AMR phenotypes and genomes were documented, and we further characterized the phenotype distribution within our cohort.
-Then, given the genetic diversity observed in *E. coli*, we decided to construct a pangenome as a comprehensive reference and used it to conduct variant calling and characterize the genetic diversity across our population.
+We first identified an *E. coli* cohort for which AMR phenotypes and genomes were documented, and we further characterized the phenotype distribution within our cohort.
+Then, given the genetic diversity observed in *E. coli*, we decided to construct a pangenome as a comprehensive reference and used it to conduct variant calling and characterize the genetic diversity across our cohort.
 Finally, we correlated the identified genetic variations with the known AMR phenotypes.

 ### Repo organization

 This repository is divided into two sections.
 The first section, **dataset_generation**, includes the code and information necessary to build the genotype dataset and perform the variant calling when size permitted.
 It covers major steps like the generation of the reference pangenome used for variant calling, the variant calling pipeline applied to each of the 7,000 strains, the filtering of false positive variants, and the annotation of the variants.
 The second section, **dataset_analysis**, includes the code and information used to process and analyze the dataset and generate figures for the Pub (https://doi.org/10.57844/arcadia-d2cf-ebe5).
-It includes the preliminary analysis of AMR phenotypes within the population, and the analysis of variants in regards to known AMR phenotypes.
+It includes the preliminary analysis of AMR phenotypes within the cohort, and the analysis of variants in regards to known AMR phenotypes.

 ### Approach

-#### Population-wide variant calling
+#### Cohort-wide variant calling

-The first step to generate our dataset involved mapping out all the genetic variations within the population to a reference genome.
+The first step to generate our dataset involved mapping out all the genetic variations within the cohort to a reference genome.
 This process led to the creation of a genotype matrix, which summarizes the genotype of each individual at each variant across the genome.
 The procedure included several key steps: selecting and constructing a reference genome against which genetic variants are identified, identifying genetic variants within each strain, integrating all the genetic variants and their corresponding genotypes from all strains to construct the genotype matrix, filtering false positives and annotating the variants.
 The codes and some data associated with this part are all shared in the **dataset_generation** folder of this repo.
 To obtain the all input and output data and be able to recapitulate this analysis, please download the Zenodo repository
 ### TODO: ADD ZENODO link

 ##### Generation of the reference genome

-The selection of a good reference genome is important for genotype-phenotype analysis and the precise identification and annotation of genetic variants in the population.
-The reference genome must provide comprehensive coverage and accurately represent the genetic diversity of the population (https://doi.org/10.1099/mgen.0.001021).
+The selection of a good reference genome is important for genotype-phenotype analysis and the precise identification and annotation of genetic variants in the cohort.
+The reference genome must provide comprehensive coverage and accurately represent the genetic diversity of the cohort (https://doi.org/10.1099/mgen.0.001021).
 *E. coli* is a highly recombinogenic species, exhibiting high genetic diversity among its strains, so we need a reference genome that encompasses this global diversity.
 Therefore, we have generated a pangenome using the genomes of the ECOR collection, which consists of 72 *E. coli* strains isolated from a wide variety of hosts and geographical locations.
 This collection offers a broad representation of the natural diversity of the species (https://doi.org/10.1128/jb.157.2.690-693.1984).

 From these strains, we constructed a pangenome containing both coding sequences and intergenic regions (IGRs).